alexanderhernandez-USDA/Zonal_Stats_3/README.md

 ### Workflow
-The Zonal Stats tool has the following basic workflow:
+The Zonal Stats tool has the following basic operational workflow:
 1. Read input geopackage with geopandas
-2. Read input rasters and perform desired calculations (veg indices, volume, etc.) using rasterio and scikit-image
+2. Read input rasters and perform desired calculations (vegetation indices, volume, etc.) using rasterio and scikit-image
 3. Write calculations to temporary rasters using scikit-image, preserve metadata with exiftool
-4. Using exactextract python package, get median values of calculations within user created polygons (or sum in the case of volume calculation)
+4. Using exactextract python package, get median values (or sum in the case of volume calculation) of calculations within user created polygons or within polygons generated from point geometries
 5. Append exactextract results as new columns to inputted geopackage
 6. Write updated geopackage to file using geopandas